MoodTheCoolDude/Stringify/README.md

 An NPM package for all things related to strings

-- String detection
+- String Detection
-- String generation
+- String Generation
 - String Manipulation

 > Compatible with Javascript _`(.js)`_ & Typescript _`(.ts)`_!